apache/cloudstack-documentation/source/adminguide/accounts.rst

 When LDAP is used for manual import you are done by now and the LisLdapUsers API can be used to query for users to import.

-For the auto import method an CloudStack Domain needs to be linked to Ldap.
+For the auto import method, a CloudStack Domain needs to be linked to Ldap.
 For instance

 .. code:: bash